-Should a child enter into the Red and still continue within the same lesson to disrupt the class, they will be sent to the Referral Room to complete their work.
+Should a child enter into the Red and still continue within the same lesson to disrupt the class, they will be sent out of class to complete their work.
 Alternatively, if they receive three Reds within a half term, they should be sent to Deputy Headteachers for a lunch time detention and/or Head of Key Stage.